1jour1vin

 Wine rated (2021 guide) 91/100

-Château de la Dauphine 2016 was harvested at 31hl/ha, less than the previous vintage, between September 26 and October 23.
+The 2016 Château de la Dauphine was harvested at 31 hl/ha—a lower yield than the previous vintage—between September 26 and October 23.
 It was aged in 30% new oak for 12 months.
-It is slightly more opulent than the 2015, with seductive aromas of black cherry, Dorest plum, black truffle, and licorice, but does not quite exude the same aging as the previous vintage.
+It is slightly more opulent than the 2015, with aromas of black cherry, Dorest plum, black truffle, and licorice—seductive, yet not quite revealing the same aging profile as the previous vintage.
 The palate is medium-bodied with supple tannins.
 It is consistent and velvety, with a subtle hint of acidity and a judicious touch of white pepper mixed with clove on the finish.
-It ends with a little more elegance than the nose suggests.
-A good Fronsac, solid, thoroughly delicious and worthy of its name.
-2022-2035
+It finishes with a bit more elegance than the nose suggests.
+A good Fronsac, solid, thoroughly delicious, and worthy of the name.
+2022–2035

 James Suckling